 Pro-democracy candidates advance in key Hong Kong elections

-The Electoral Affairs Commission said 71 per cent of the city's 4.1 million registered voters had cast ballots, well exceeding the 47 per cent turnout in the same election four years ago.
-The normally low-key race for the district councils, which are controlled by pro-establishment parties, took on new importance amid the protests.
-A strong showing by the opposition would signal that the public still supports the protesters, even as they resort to increasing violence.

-"Symbolically, the message is clear.
-If the pan-democrats win, then it will be tantamount to a rejection of the hard-line policy of Beijing and the Hong Kong government," said Dixon Sing, a political science lecturer with the Hong Kong University of Science and Technology.
+"We won a small battle today but it shows that Hong Kong people have a chance to win the war.
+We will fight on," said Henry Sin Ho-fai, a pro-democracy candidate who won.
 The record turnout showed "a great groundswell in Hong Kong who believes in democracy," said David Alton, a member of the British House of Lords who is among the international election observers invited by Hong Kong's civil society groups.

 During the months of demonstrations, protesters have smashed storefronts of businesses seen as sympathetic to China, torched toll booths, shut down a major tunnel and engaged in pitched battles with police, countering tear gas volleys and water cannons with torrents of gasoline bombs.
-More than 5,000 people have been arrested.
-One voter, Christina Li, said it was important for older people like herself to support the youth who are at the forefront of the protests.
+More than 5,000 people have been arrested in the unrest that contributed to Hong Kong's first recession in a decade.
+Voter Christina Li said it was important for older people like herself to support the youth at the forefront of the protests.

 Voting was peaceful amid tight security, with hardly anyone seen wearing protesters' trademark black clothing or face masks.
 Many voters turned up early to cast their ballots, leading to long lines that extended for blocks.
 The vote is the only fully democratic one in Hong Kong.
 Members of the legislature are chosen partly by popular vote and partly by interest groups representing different sectors of society, and the city's leader is picked by a 1,200-member body that is dominated by supporters of the central government in Beijing.